miniflux/v1/docs/translations.markdown

 ./scripts/sync-locales.php
 ```

-The french translation is used a reference for other locales.
+The French translation is used a reference to other locales.